maulikdave-fh/ddd/README.md

 ## Types of Subdomains
 ### Core Domain
 This is where you are making a strategic investment in a single, well-defined domain model, committing significant resources for carefully crafting your Ubiquitous
 Language in an explicit Bounded Context.
 This is very high on your organization’s list of projects because it will distinguish it from all competitors.
 Since your organization can’t be distinguished in everything that it does, your Core Domain demarcates where it must excel.
 Achieving the level of deep learning and understanding required to make such a determination requires commitment, collaboration, and experimentation.
 It’s where the organization needs to invest most liberally in software.
+1. Understand the core domain deeply.
+Creative Collaboration - domain experts and software practitioners.
+Ask why.
+2. Go for the best model.
+Explore and iterate.
+3. Isolate the work in a clean, bounded context.Use Ubiquitious language
+4. Assign your best designers - who are good at abstractions, good at design & good at collaborating with non-technical people.

+Here is where you thorougly apply tactical level of DDD.

-### Supporting Subdomain
+### Supporting Subdomains
 This is a modeling situation that calls for custom development, because an off-the-shelf solution doesn’t exist.
 However, you will still not make the kind of investment that you have made for your Core Domain.
 You may want to consider outsourcing this kind of Bounded Context to avoid mistaking it for something strategically distinguishing, and thus investing heavily in it.
 This is still an important software model, because your Core Domain cannot be successful without it.

+Possible can be outsourced, or can use your B string team to build it.

-### Generic Subdomain
+### Generic Subdomains
 This kind of solution may be available for purchase off the shelf but may also be outsourced or even developed in house by a team that doesn’t have the kind of elite developers that you assign to your Core Domain or even a lesser Supporting Subdomain.

+The biggest cost of building generic subdomains in-house is the opportunity cost.
+Why tie-up your resources in building something that you can buy off-the-shelf?

 # Strategic Design
 ## Context Mapping